Skip to main content

 The Vorfaelligkeitsentschaedigung (VFE for short) compensates the bank for lost interest income.
 The law sets strict limits on how much they can charge:

-• More than 12 months remaining: maximum 1% of the outstanding balance
+• More than 12 months remaining: maximum 1% of the amount repaid early

-• Less than 12 months remaining: maximum 0.5% of the outstanding balance
+• Less than 12 months remaining: maximum 0.5% of the amount repaid early

-• The VFE can never exceed the total interest you would have paid over the remaining term
+• Whichever is lower applies: the VFE can never exceed the interest you would still have paid until the agreed end date

 Worked Example